chenjing-bu/chenjing-bu.github.io/content/research.md

 - Intrinsic Donaldson--Thomas theory.
 III.
 Wall-crossing and applications.\
   With A. **Ibáñez Núñez** and T. **Kinjo**.

+- Modules and generalizations of Joyce vertex algebras.

 - Orthosymplectic enumerative geometry.\
   _PhD thesis_.